DeNepo/solution-write-ups/8-kyu/quarter-of-the-year.md

 # [Quarter of the Year](https://www.codewars.com/kata/5ce9c1000bab0b001134f5af)

-> describe the function's behavior in your own words. explain why someone might want to use this function

 A year is 12 months long, so can be broken into 4 quarters with 3 months each.
 This function determines which of the 4 quarter a month belongs to.

 To use this function you represent a month by it's number (ie. January is 1, December is 12), and the function will tell you which quarter it is in by return 1, 2, 3 or 4.